Emergency Food Supplies & Food Storage: An Overview

 However, if you mix it with rice and a few different spices, you can make a lot of exciting flavors.
 This will give you the contrast to your food stockpiles and the types of recipes you could use out of your emergency reserve.

-To store dried beans effectively, it is suggested to depend largely on airtight sealable food storage containers and mylar bags, which stop oxygen absorption for long-term foods.
+To store dried beans effectively, it is suggested that airtight, sealable food storage containers and Mylar bags be used.
+These containers prevent oxygen absorption, which is important for long-term foods.

 This type of packaging will greatly help extend the shelf-life of dried beans and almost all of the foods you are looking to store.